Our Research Team

 Prior to founding Hedgeye Risk Management, Keith built a successful track record as a hedge fund manager at the Carlyle-Blue Wave Partners hedge fund, Magnetar Capital, Falconhenge Partners, and Dawson-Herman Capital Management.

-Keith began his career as an institutional equity sales analyst after earning an economics degree from Yale University, where he captained the hockey team to win a Division I Ivy League Championship.
+He began his career as an institutional equity sales analyst after earning an economics degree from Yale University.
+While at Yale, he captained the men's ice hockey team to a Division I Ivy League Championship.

 Prior to joining Hedgeye Risk Management, Brian was the executive director in equity research at Morgan Stanley.
 Before Morgan Stanley, Brian ran the consumer sector team at Copper Arch Capital, was the director of investor relations at Nike.
 He started his career as a research analyst at Salomon Brothers and Smith Barney.
 Brian has been recognized by Institutional Investor, Greenwich Associates, StarMine, and The Wall Street Journal.